SRT / VTT / ASS Subtitle Formats

 Other Features Supported by VTT

-• VTT supports adjusting text styles via CSS, such as color, font size, and position.
-Styles can be defined in HTML via the <style> tag or in external CSS files.
+- VTT supports adjusting text styles through CSS, such as color, font size, and position.
+Styles can be defined in HTML through the

-• VTT supports setting the specific position of subtitles using attributes such as position and line.
+- VTT supports setting the specific position of the subtitle through attributes such as

 00:00:01.000 --> 00:00:04.000 position:90% line:10%

-• VTT supports adding annotations to the file, starting with NOTE.
+- VTT supports adding comments to the file, starting with

 NOTE This line is a comment and will not be displayed.